Dermah/blog.dermah.com/src/make-a-cli-tool.md

 ---
 title: How to make a node-based CLI tool
+date: 2019-11-06
 layout: post
 ---

 If you have a local repo you use all the time that would be useful as a global command line utility, this is for you!
-In this example, we're going to create a command line utility called `blerp`
+In this example, we're going to create a command line utility called `blerp`.

 <!-- excerpt -->